-When you’re fondling tyre treads in your local bike shop, contemplating how spending a day or two’s pay might transform your ride, you probably don’t think too hard about where the object in front of you came from.
-The modern bicycle tyre is ostensibly a simple thing, but it’s the product of more than a century of development and refinement, not to mention the sweat of real people.
+When you’re fondling tire treads in your local bike shop, contemplating how spending a day or two’s pay might transform your ride, you probably don’t think too hard about where the object in front of you came from.
+The modern bicycle tire is ostensibly a simple thing, but it’s the product of more than a century of development and refinement, not to mention the sweat of real people.

-Taiwanese company Kenda has been in the tyre business for over 50 years, making products for everything from earth movers to motocross bikes; and bicycles, of course.
+Taiwanese company Kenda has been in the tire business for over 50 years, making products for everything from earth movers to motocross bikes; and bicycles, of course.
 BikeRadar got the chance to visit Kenda's factory in Yunlin (one of five in Asia), and the experience was certainly eye-opening.

 BikeRadar towers never looked so cushy

 That’s not to say that Kenda’s employees are being exploited, but in a country where labour is comparatively cheap, it’s naturally more cost effective to pay people to do the dirty work than it is to replace them with machines.
 (Although our visit to component manufacturer Marwi suggests that this isn’t the favoured approach for all companies.)
 People do of course need jobs, it’s just that from the perspective of a westerner who’s led a relatively sheltered life, the reality of doing something essentially mindless for nine hours a day, every day, in a hot and smelly factory in a hot and humid country is difficult to imagine.